Spyder-0/sshflash-leapfrog/README.md

 # sshflash
 Software to flash (custom) leapfrog device firmware over SSH.

-Note: This fork combines both the sshflash program and images for the custom Linux distro that includes a couple of emulators and a Retroarch installation.
-Additionally, I've simplified the instructions for anyone who might want to try this project.
+**Note:** This fork combines both the sshflash program and images for the custom Linux distro that includes a couple of emulators and a Retroarch installation.
+Additionally, I've simplified the instructions for anyone who might want to try this project. **These instructions only work for Linux** (Debian/Ubuntu based distros).
 Credits go to the creator: [mac2612](https://github.com/mac2612).

 ![LeapSonic](https://github.com/Spyder-0/sshflash-leapfrog/assets/85440857/959a9aef-78f0-480c-aff6-a5f630e26980)